hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 Now we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
+It provides a modular set of analyses, which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 The main functions of FastQC are: